bekk/bekk-christmas/post/functional/fable-remoting.md

 Check the source code for this [github](https://github.com/Bjorn-Strom/Holiday)

-If you want to read more about Fable Remoting you can check out [this blog post](https://github.com/Zaid-Ajaj/Fable.Remoting) by the author of Fable Remoting Zaid Ajaj or go check out [SAFE stack](https://safe-stack.github.io/).
+If you want to read more about Fable Remoting you can check out [](https://github.com/Zaid-Ajaj/Fable.Remoting)its [github](https://github.com/Zaid-Ajaj/Fable.Remoting).

 Zaid has also written an [excellent and free book](https://zaid-ajaj.github.io/the-elmish-book/#/) about Elmish, If you want to learn more I suggest you go take a look!